-Baked tortellini in a creamy pesto sauce will wow your family and guests alike!
-Bake until browned and bubbly, then top with fresh basil.
+Baked Pesto Tortellini in a creamy sauce will wow your family and guests alike!
+Bake tortellini with pesto sauce until browned and bubbly, then top with fresh basil.

 Cheesy pasta and juicy tomatoes smothered in sauce and baked under a layer of freshly shredded mozzarella and Parmesan – my mouth is watering already!

 Baked Pesto Tortellini

 This baked tortellini dish is creamy, rich, and extra delicious from the added flavor of the pesto sauce.

 Use your favorite jarred variety or whip up a fresh pesto Genovese in just a few minutes.

 Of course, you can never go wrong with a big pan of mac and cheese!